kvncont/maven-action/README.md

-# Composite Action Template
+# Maven Build Action

-This is a composite action for GitHub Actions.
+This is a composite action for GitHub Actions designed to streamline the Maven build process.
 Composite actions allow you to combine multiple steps into a single reusable action.
-This template demonstrates how to create a composite action that takes an input, performs some operations, and produces an output.
+This action sets up the JDK, configures Maven, and runs specified Maven goals, making it easier to manage Java projects in your CI/CD pipeline.

 ## Inputs

+- `jdk-distribution`: JDK distribution to use.
+Default is `corretto`.
+- `jdk-version`: JDK version to use.
+Default is `21`.
+- `pom-file`: Path to the Pom file.
+Default is `./pom.xml`.
+- `mvn-goals`: Maven goals to execute.
+Default is `clean package`.
-- `who-to-greet`: Who to greet.
-Default is `World`.
+- `mvn-opts`: Maven options to configure.
+Default is `-Xmx2048m`.

-## Outputs

-- `random-number`: A randomly generated number.

 ## Example Usage